To ensure that nonprofits organizations can continue to serve folks with disabilities.

 For A Good Cause

 The Suncoast Foundation has constructed more than $20 million worth of facilities in Sarasota County.
 These buildings are located on three separate campuses: Sarasota, Venice, and North Port.
-The facilities are leased for one dollar per year to nonprofit agencies.
 Currently, the facilities are occupied by Special Olympics, The Florida Center, Community Haven, Children’s First, Boys and Girls Club, Challenger Baseball, Sertoma Speech Clinic, and the Loveland Center.
 Each year, they serve more than 5,000 children and families with disabilities.